Botswana Diamonds (LON:BOD) Stock Price Down 4.2% – Here’s Why

 Botswana Diamonds Stock Performance

-Botswana Diamonds (LON:BOD – Get Free Report) last posted its earnings results on Wednesday, December 18th.
-The company reported GBX (0.05) ($0.00) earnings per share for the quarter.
+Botswana Diamonds (LON:BOD – Get Free Report) last issued its quarterly earnings results on Wednesday, December 18th.
+The company reported GBX (0.05) ($0.00) EPS for the quarter.
 Botswana Diamonds had a negative return on equity of 10.66% and a negative net margin of 2,389.67%.

 About Botswana Diamonds